defork/defork/README.md

 - Read repos from organization/user
   - Take repos that are forks
 - Create new repos based on forks in the new organization
-- Send back list of new repos as a bit of confirmation.
+- Send back list of new repos as a bit of confirmation?